TRechkalov/Docxtemplater-example/README.md

 4. Downloading ready docx

 The very first example is taken [from original repository](https://github.com/open-xml-templating/docxtemplater/tree/master/examples) and included in this repository.
-There are more examples which you can test.
+There are more examples in original repository which you can test.

 Thanks to docxtemplater authors)